ertuo-php/ertuo/README.md

 ### Route Rule

 Each route has a "rule" that is used to find if that route will accept the value of the current step from the source array.
 You can read more about rules in their section below.

-If the value of the current step is accepted, this step is going to be included in the result path using the route name.
-For example, if a route named `_locale` has a rule that accepts current step `"en"`, then the result will have an element called `_locale` with `"en"` as its value.
+If the value of the current step is accepted, this step is going to be included in the result path using the route key.
+For example, if a route key is `_locale` and has a rule that accepts current step `"en"`, then the `$result->attributes` will have an element called `_locale` with `"en"` as its value.

 You declare rules using the `Route::rule()` method.
 First argument is the type of the rule, and the second argument is an array with options for the rule.